CommonGateway/CoreBundle/docs/classes/Service/RequestService.md

 public requestHandler (array $data, array $configuration)
 ```

-Handles incomming requests and is responsible for generating a response.
+Handles incoming requests and is responsible for generating a response.

+todo: we want to merge requestHandler() and proxyHandler() code at some point.

 **Parameters**